 Why do you invest in unlisted alternative assets?As well as greater scope for value creation through active management, these investments allow us to access opportunities not generally available publicly.
 And they provide greater diversification across the total Sunsuper portfolio.

 The evidence that the value of our investment philosophy around unlisted assets outweighs the cost is clearly shown in our performance.
 In fact, Sunsuper’s Balanced option has outperformed both the industry and retail fund median returns over 1, 3, 5, 7 and 10 years to August 20171, and as Australia’s 2017 Fund of the Year as recognised by Chant West and Super Review2, Sunsuper remains one of the industry’s top performers.

 Some of the alternative assets we invested in this year include an interest in the Port of Melbourne, the acquisition of a shopping centre in Newcastle, an integrated utility business in the Slovak Republic, and specialist property investment funds in the US.
 We added these assets to the portfolio to enhance diversification and ensure members benefit from our ability to access alternative assets.

 What if I don’t want to invest my super in alternative assets?

-Sunsuper offers 20 investment options designed to cater for a wide range of investor needs, including a broad mix of multi and single asset and actively managed and index options.
-Members can talk to Sunsuper about the right investment choice to meet their goals and stage of life by calling 13 11 84 and find out more about all of Sunsuper's 20 investment options in our latest Investment guide [PDF 4.32MB].
+Sunsuper offers a wide range of investment options designed to cater for a variety of investor needs, including a broad mix of multi and single asset and actively managed and index options.
+Members can talk to Sunsuper about the right investment choice to meet their goals and stage of life by calling 13 11 84 and find out more about Sunsuper's investment options in our latest Sunsuper for life Investment guide [PDF 4.32MB].

 2 Check here for ratings and awards information.